 Administration route

-Oral, To be determined, Subcutaneous, Intramuscular
+Oral, , Subcutaneous, Intramuscular

 Associated long-acting platforms